Written: May 2019

 Comment: As this is a hypothesis-test the result is influenced by parameters characterizing the statistical power of the test (sensitivity, significance).

-The pattern was applied for qualification of a scenarios catalog for which also the quality (in terms of representativeness) is estimated.
+This pattern was applied for qualification of a scenarios catalog for which also the quality (in terms of representativeness) is estimated.
 While the coverage estimation method itself is domain-independent, the scenario-database is specific for the domain, in following use cases:

 ENABLE-S3 UC2 “Intersection Crossing using ACPS”